Adnan Saidi: Capture and death

 Although it is widely agreed that Adnan was killed during the Battle of Pasir Panjang on 14 February 1942, the exact details surrounding his death differed between accounts from both sides of the war.
 The actual circumstances of his death were never officially recorded.

 The Imperial Japanese Army's official account indicated that Adnan was executed and then hung upside down from a cherry tree after two days of stubborn resistance and refusal to surrender.
 Other accounts suggest that he might have been tied to the tree and repeatedly bayoneted to death.
 British accounts confirmed that his corpse was found hung upside down after the surrender and this has been repeated in a number of authoritative texts on the Malayan Campaign.
+His remains are buried at the Kranji War Memorial.

-Personal life and family
+Personal life

-Adnan was born of Minangkabau descent in Sungai Ramal (present-day Bandar Baru Bangi), near Kajang, Selangor, Malaya.
-He was the eldest child in his family.
-His younger brothers, Ahmad and Amarullah, were also soldiers.
-Ahmad was KIA after his ship, HMS Pelandok, was sunk by the Japanese en route to Australia.
-Amarullah survived the war and resides in Kajang, Selangor.
+Adnan's younger brothers, Ahmad and Amarullah, also served in the armed forces.
+Ahmad was killed in action after his ship, HMS Pelandok, was sunk in January 1942 in a Japanese air raid en route to Australia.

-Adnan married Sophia Pakir, an Islamic religious teacher, in 1938.
+Adnan married Sophia Pakih, an Islamic religious teacher, in 1938.
 They had a daughter who died soon after birth, and two sons: Mokhtar, who lives in Seremban, and Zainudin, who lives in Johor.
 Mokhtar recalled that his father "did not talk a lot", was "a strict man and believed in discipline", and was "always serious and fierce ... yet had a good heart.
 There seemed to be a 'light' illuminating his face."
 Sophia died in 1949.

 Legacy

-Adnan is considered a national hero in Singapore and Malaysia due to his courageous and valiant actions at the Battle of Pasir Panjang.
-The promotion of Adnan as a national, Malay war hero was championed by Singaporean newspaper Berita Harian in 1995.
-In 1999 Singapore Prime Minister Goh Chok Tong claimed Adnan as a national hero and he appeared in school text books from 2000.
+Adnan is considered a war hero in Singapore due to his courageous and valiant actions at the Battle of Pasir Panjang.
+The promotion of Adnan as a national hero was championed by the Singaporean Malay-language newspaper Berita Harian in 1995.
+In 1999, Singapore Prime Minister Goh Chok Tong honoured Adnan as a national hero and his story begun appearing in history school books.

+Adnan is also well recognised in Malaysia as a national hero and his story is made into a novel used in secondary schools as part of the Malay-language curriculum.

 War memorial

-A war memorial plaque honouring Adnan and the Malay Brigade was commissioned by Prime Minister of Singapore Lee Kuan Yew in 1995 at Vigilante Drive, Kent Ridge Park, Singapore.
+A war memorial plaque honouring Adnan and the Malay Brigade was commissioned by Singapore Prime Minister Lee Kuan Yew in 1995 at Vigilante Drive, Kent Ridge Park, Singapore.

 A colonial-era bungalow at Bukit Chandu was converted into Reflections at Bukit Chandu, an interpretative centre about the Battle of Pasir Panjang.

-The Art in Transit programme of Pasir Panjang MRT station, titled Lieutenant Adnan, by Ho Tzu Nyen, features mock posters all around the station and lift shaft for a fictional movie about Adnan, who is portrayed by Singaporean actor Aaron Aziz.
+The Art-in-Transit programme of Pasir Panjang MRT station, titled Lieutenant Adnan, by Ho Tzu Nyen, features mock posters all around the station and lift shaft for a fictional movie about Adnan, who is portrayed by Singaporean actor Aaron Aziz.